jorisdevrede/mkdocs-jorisdevrede.github.io/docs/systems/security.md

 # IT Security

-The primary aspect of security for all software applications is the protection against misuse.
-If you view this "Protection Against Misuse" as a stock, then its inflows are the *hardening* of functionally intended use and the *patching* of functionally unintended use.
-The outflow is the discovery of unintended uses, or *vulnerabilities*.
+The focus of IT security is the protection against misuse of applications.
+If you view this "Protection Against Misuse" as a [stock](/docs/systems/index.md), then its inflows are the *hardening* of intended use and the *patching* of flaws that lead to unintended use.
+The outflow is the discovery of those flaws, or *vulnerabilities*.

 ## Hardening

-The measures you take to lower the attack surface of the application are called hardening.
-This means for example that you disable an administrative endpoint or limit the login attempts for an account.
-These are both intended functions (admin, login) of the application to which you limit it's access so it cannot be misused.
-The more you harden the application, the better it is protected.
+Taking measures to lower the attack surface of an application is called hardening.
+This means, for example, that you disable an administrative endpoint or limit the allowed login attempts.
+Both are intended functions of the application that you limit against misuse.
+The more you harden an application, the better it is protected against misuse.

 ## Vulnerabilities

-While failure to harden a function is also a vulnerability, we generally use the term for flaws in the code that open the application for unintended use.
-The discovery of these vulnerabilities will lower the protection of the application.
+While failure to harden is also a vulnerability, we generally use the term for flaws in the code that open the application for unintended use.
+The discovery of these vulnerabilities lower the protection of the application.

 Technically the vulnerability is already there, making the "Protection Against Misuse" stock as low as all the still unknown vulnerabilities subtracted from